-Title er a descriptive name for the Story.
+Title Enter a descriptive name for the Story.
 Owner Select the resource responsible for the Story. Туре Select the Type of Story: User Story, Technical To Do, Epic, Theme, or Defect.
 For more information about Types, see Working with Stories .
 Points Enter the estimated number of Story Points required to complete the Story.
 Status Click one of the boxes indicating the status: Not Started, In Progress, Complete, or Accepted.

-Priority Select a Priority from the list: Must Have, Should Have, Could Have, or Won't

-Sprint Select the Sprint for the Story, if needed.

-Release Select the Release for the Story, if needed.

-The Parent Story is displayed.
-Click the link to display the Parent or click the Set Parent Parent
+- Priority Select a Priority from the list: Must Have, Should Have, Could Have, or Won't Have. - Sprint Select the Sprint for the Story, if needed. - Release Select the Release for the Story, if needed. - Parent The Parent Story is displayed.
+Click the link to display the Parent or click the Set Parent icon to change the parent.